Get In Touch

 Medical Environments

 In many medical environments, but especially in operating rooms, these airflow systems prevent particles from reaching patients.
-This can be dangerous, as people are especially liable to infections after surgery, and hospitals can be full of dangerous contaminants.
+Surgery can be dangerous, as people are especially liable to infections right after it, and hospitals can be full of dangerous contaminants.

 Benefits of Laminar Airflow in Cleanrooms

-• Improved Cleanliness: With a constant flow of clean air, laminar systems remove particles extremely efficiently.
+• Improved Cleanliness: With a constant flow of clean air, laminar systems remove particles from work environments effectively.

 • Compliance with Regulatory Standards: Many industries must meet strict regulations, such as ISO and GMP, and laminar airflow systems aid them in reaching the right classifications.

-• Precision in Manufacturing and Research: Given that sensitive products and research processes can be affected by a very small number of particles, this type of airflow is necessary for precision work.
+• Precision in Manufacturing and Research: Given that a very small number of particles can affect sensitive products and research processes, this type of airflow is necessary in precision work.

 The Bottom Line